 Comprehension, on the other hand, comes in when a process or chain of information needs to be understood and requires reasoning.
 Actually, comprehension goes way further than just memorizing stuff.

 Comprehension requires reasoning.
 Whenever you reason, you consciously make sense of things.
 You apply logic, adapt or justify practices, institutions, and beliefs based on new or existing information.

 It’s like having this aha moment where what you learn makes more sense to you which insights can be inferred from.
 It is true that sometimes while studying, you may need to start with memorization.

 However, comprehension goes further to understand the why behind those facts.
 That way, the information makes more sense.
 You get to link up cause and effects and the whys behind certain occurrences.

 Memorization does not require reasoning of any sort.
-Memorization is a word for word quotation and, except understood, remains a superficial knowledge.
-At the point of memorization, the facts or whatever is memorized does not make sense.
+Memorization is a word-for-word quotation and, except understood, remains a superficial knowledge.
+At the point of memorization, the facts or whatever is memorized do not make sense.